Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 FROM image[:tag]
 FROM image[@digest]

-# Allows you to set the Author field of the generated images
+# Allows you to set the Author field of the generated images.
+MAINTAINER is deprecated
-MAINTAINER name
+MAINTAINER company <admin@company.com>
+LABEL org.opencontainers.image.authors="company <admin@company.com>"

 # Sets the user name or UID to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile
 USER username